medcomdk/GitHubPagesTemplate/docs/index.md

-> Clinical guidelines and use cases are in both Danish and English.
+> Clinical Guidelines for application and use cases are in both Danish and English.
 The remaining documentation will be in English.

 ## 1 Standard Documentation
 The standard documentation below provides the necessary content to understand the needs for modernization, the role of the *STANDARDNAME* message, what to implement and how to get a MedCom certificate.
 The standard documentation for *STANDARDNAME* includes: